 Due to the generosity of our donors, Trinity is able to offer scholarships (up to full tuition) for those who demonstrate need.

 In order to qualify, students must demonstrate need and apply each year in a timely manner.
 Applicants must be full-time residential students working toward a Master’s degree.
 Applications will be evaluated in the order in which they are received until funds have been exhausted.
 Awards will be made to qualified applicants as determined by the Trinity Scholarship Committee.
 Recipients will receive an official award letter.
 Each year a new Trinity Scholarship Application must be completed.
-Current students should submit their applications by May 31, 2013.
+Current students must submit their applications by May 30, 2014.

 Checklist for a complete application for need-based financial assistance: